Central America: Finance and Subgrants Officer

 This is a limited-duration position with an expected end date in September 2028.

-Note: Hiring of this position is contingent upon receipt of funding and donor approval.
+Note: Hiring of this position is contingent upon receipt of funding.

 OUR COMMITMENT TO FOSTERING A CULTURE OF BELONGING

 We are an organization of dynamic, mission-driven individuals who are passionate about our core values and about supporting positive change in the world.
 We pride ourselves on our commitment to innovation and flexibility.
 We believe that diverse teams are strong teams and work to support an ethic of belonging, dignity, and justice for all people.
 Our current team includes a mix of genders, parents and non-parents, and people of multiple races, nationalities, ages, sexual orientations, and socioeconomic backgrounds.
 We are an EEO employer and encourage candidates of all races, genders, ages, orientations, ethnicities, and national origins to apply, and welcome those with alternative backgrounds and experiences.

 - Collaborate with the Deputy Chief of Party and other project staff to coordinate and monitor project implementation.

 - Efficiently manage subgrant transactions in ERP to ensure accurate and quality reporting.